-☐ Making unwanted physical contact or inappropriately encroaching on another individual's personal space, in ways that would cause discomfort and unease, manner not covered by the University's Sexual Violence and Sexual Harassme policy in a □ Purposefully excluding, isolating, or marginalizing a person from normal wo activities for non-legitimate business purposes □ Repeatedly demanding of an individual that the individual do tasks or take actions that are inconsistent with that individual's job, are not that individual's responsibility, for which the employee does not have authority, or repeatedly refusing to take "no" for an answer when the individual is within the individual right to decline a demand; pressuring an individual to provide information that individual is not authorized to release (or may not even possess) □ Making inappropriate threats to block a person's academic or other advancement, opportunities, or continued employment at the University □ Sabotaging or undermining a person's work performance s I's
+- Making unwanted physical contact or encroaching on another individual's personal space, in ways that would cause discomfort and unease, in a manner not covered by the University's Sexual Violence and Sexual Harassment policy - Purposefully excluding, isolating, or marginalizing a person from normal work activities for non-legitimate business purposes - o Repeatedly demanding of an individual that the individual do tasks or take actions that are inconsistent with that individual's job, are not that individual's responsibility, for which the employee does not have authority, or repeatedly refusing to take "no" for an answer when the individual is within the individual's right to decline a demand; pressuring an individual to provide information that the individual is not authorized to release (or may not even possess)

+- Making threats to block a person's academic or other advancement opportunities, or continued employment at the University without a legitimate business or educational purpose - Sabotaging or undermining a person's work performance

-Abusive Conduct does not include exercising appropriate supervision of employees or carrying out instruction, al grading, assessment, and evaluation.
+Abusive Conduct does not include exercising appropriate supervision of employees or carrying out instruction, grading, assessment, and evaluation.
 It does not include performance management or providing appropriate feedback.